 Many CBA houses experimented with mass-market releases.
 The ABA usually did a book in hardcover and then a year later brought out the mass paper.
 This could not happen in CBA because of the resistance to hardcover fiction.
 So the economics crept in.
 A hardcover release would create a large amount of revenue and then the mass paper was bonus profit.
 In CBA the trade paper eliminated the need to “take it to paperback.”
 So to do a mass paper after a trade paper just didn’t seem to make sense to dealers or consumers.

-Never did a mass paper original release sell better in unit sales then a similar book released originally in trade paper.
+Never did a mass paper original release sell better in unit sales than a similar book released originally in trade paper.
 Never.

 Let’s do some math: